1791 State of the Union Address: Government

-It is important to note that before the speech congress had been debating where to put the capital, but finally, through a deal between Alexander Hamilton, James Madison, and Secretary of State Thomas Jefferson, they came to a conclusion.
+It is important to note that, before the speech, Congress had been debating where to put the capital.
+Finally, through a deal made between Alexander Hamilton, James Madison, and Secretary of State Thomas Jefferson, they came to a conclusion.
 This deal is known as the Compromise of 1790.

 Westward movement and Census Act

-At the time America was currently in possession of the original thirteen colonies as well as the land gained in the Treaty of Paris.
-The Treaty of Paris ended the revolutionary war, in it America is granted territory as far west as the Mississippi River.
-Known as the year of "Great Immigration" 1788 is the year many Americans move west.
-On October 18, 1790 the Ohio tribe defeated an expedition of American troops near Fort Wayne, Indiana, this signifies the beginning of the hostilities in the North West territory.
-On March 30, 1791 construction of the Knoxville Road begins, it links the Wilderness Road and with Knoxville.
-The road opens up more frontier area for settlements.
-In September 1791 there is much hostility in Ohio territory, this causes Americans to build forts at Hamilton, St.Clair, Jefferson, Greenville and Recovery.
+At the time the U.S. was in possession of the original thirteen colonies, along with the land gained in the Treaty of Paris.
+The Treaty of Paris ended the revolutionary war; in it, America was granted territory as far west as the Mississippi River.
+Known as the year of "Great Immigration" 1788 was the year many Americans moved west.
+On October 18, 1790, the Ohio tribe defeated an expedition of American troops near Fort Wayne, Indiana; this signified the beginning of the hostilities in the North West territory.
+On March 30, 1791, construction of the Knoxville Road began, linking to the Wilderness Road and to Knoxville.
+The road opened up more frontier area for settlements.
+In September 1791, there was much hostility in Ohio territory; this caused Americans to build forts at Hamilton, St.Clair, Jefferson, Greenville and Recovery.

-At the time the Census Act had been put in place just over a year and a half before the speech.
-This act called for a routine census of the United States, and was passed by Congress on March 1, 1790.
+At the time the Census Act had been in place for just over a year and a half.
+The act called for a routine census of the United States, and was passed by Congress on March 1, 1790.

 Speech

 Opening

 Washington opened the speech with "I meet you upon the present occasion with the feelings which are naturally inspired by a strong impression of the prosperous situations of our common country, and by a persuasion equally strong that the labors of the session which has just commenced will, under the guidance of a spirit no less prudent than patriotic, issue in measures conducive to the stability and increase of national prosperity."

-He acknowledges that there has been some "degree of discontent" about the Whiskey Tax, and that it is not perfect but he is going to keep it anyway.
-He says that "revision of the provision will be found advisable."
-The Whiskey tax was one that Hamilton wanted to enacted as part of a funding system for the new country.
+He acknowledged that there had been some "degree of discontent" about the Whiskey Tax, and that it was not perfect, but he was going to keep it anyway.
+He said "revision of the provision will be found advisable."
+The Whiskey tax was one Hamilton wanted enacted as part of a funding system for the new country.

-He then goes on to talk about the creation on Washington D.C., and that it "will comprehend lands on both sides of the river Potomac and the Towns Alexandria and Georgetown."
+He then goes on to talk about the creation of Washington D.C., that it "will comprehend lands on both sides of the river Potomac and the Towns Alexandria and Georgetown."